 2. Placenta Previa

-A condition where the placenta blocks the uterus opening, either completely or partially.
+A condition where the placenta covers the uterus opening, either completely or partially.
 This makes it difficult for your baby’s head to enter the pelvic brim.

 3. Intra-Uterine Fetal Death